The Challenge – Maintaining Application Availability through Rolling and Regional Disasters

 Reduces Operational and Recovery Costs

 The Phoenix-based architecture does not require a third, nearby data center, so it costs a lot less to implement.
 Savings span across multiple cost centers, including head count, real estate, utilities, equipment, and communications.
-In addition, because Axxana’s Phoenix for Oracle Far Sync ensures zero data loss recovery, there is no missing data to reconcile.
+In addition, because Axxana’s Phoenix for Oracle Far Sync ensures zero data loss recovery, there are no missing transactions or data to reconcile.
 Labor associated with data reconciliation becomes a line item of the past.

 Eliminates High-Bandwidth Lines